sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

-# LOGGING & MONITORING, PRACTICE TEST MANAGING APPLICATION LOGS
+## PRACTICE TEST MANAGING APPLICATION LOGS

 1. We have deployed a POD hosting an application.
 Inspect it.
 Wait for it to start.